About our research

 Completed research projects

-A list of our completed research projects will be posted here during the autumn of 2020.
+A list of our completed research projects will be posted here during spring 2021.

 Phd projects and theses